Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Tragic Prince from Castlevania: Symphonic of the Night has long been one of the most beloved Castlevania soundtracks.
 Correspondingly, that makes it one of the toughest tunes to remix.
-Just what do you so to avoid losing the poignant flavor of the original song?
+Just what do you do to avoid losing the poignant energy of the original composition?

 8. Beginnings (Remixed in Perfect Selection Dracula Battle)

 I bought this Castlevania Soundtrack album in the 90s, expecting 8bit/16bit excitement.

 Five seconds into it and I was stunned.
 It’s metal and heavy rock!
 What on Earth was done to my favorite gaming tunes?

 But it grew on me before long, to the extent I’d even say this album was the one that opened the doors of heavier music for me.
 As for the remix of Beginnings that headed the album, it eventually became the representative version of Castlevania III’s opening track for me.

 On another note, I believe this album was also the herald for subsequent rock remixes of Castlevania soundtracks.
 I’m sure many home musicians, such as those on YouTube, were inspired by it.